-Continuous Access Evaluation (CAE) for AzureAD is one of the latest functions and available in public preview.
+Continuous Access Evaluation (CAE) for AzureAD is one of the latest functions and is available in public preview.
 With this new technique, it is possible to respond much faster in comparison with the default token refresh.
-In the old situation a user accesses an online service like Exchange Online, Teams, or Office365.
+In the old situation, a user accesses an online service like Exchange Online, Teams, or Office365.
 The requests are authorized via tokens issued by the AzureAD authentication provider.
 These are provided at the point a successful authentication takes place, with a default validity of one hour.
 For security response is an hour too long.
 In this blog the usage of Azure AD Continuous Access Evaluation (CAE) to speed up the process with Continuous Access.

 Introduction Azure AD Continuous Access Evaluation